namantuli18/Google-Landmark-Recognition-2020-DELF-/README.md

 At last, we chose the submission that gave us the highest MAP score on the public dataset and CV score, and executed within the time constraints.

 ## Submission Code
 The detailed python notebook for execution could be found at path `src/GLR-final.ipynb`
+Link to Kaggle Kernel [Kaggle Link](https://www.kaggle.com/code/namantuli/delf-google-lankdmark-submission/notebook)